 Even though this phone supports a micro SD card of 64 GB storage, but the app data is not movable.
 So, you will be restricted to the internal storage of 8GB for most of your needs.

-The Prime 4G is not that impressive when it comes to benchmarking tests.
-In AntuTu, it gets a score of 21132 only.
+Benchmarks: The Prime 4G is not that impressive when it comes to benchmarking tests.
+On AntuTu, it gets a score of 21132 only.
 However, Neenamark2 gives this phone an unbelievable score of 59.6 fps, which is a great thing for gamers.
 Read also 4G Gold Samsung Smartphone with Huge RAM and Massive Battery Backup.

 Samsung cannot seal the game by putting just a 5MP rear camera on this phone.
 This camera fails to capture enough detail even in bright daylight.
 Someone should tell Samsung that it is 2015 and other brands are offering at least 8MP camera at this price.